 How much room do you need for a shower?

 Take the measurements of the width and length of your current closet and the adjoining bathroom.
 Do you have adequate room for a shower including elbow room?
 Showers should be a minimum 32″ x 32″ in a master en-suite.
 If they’re smaller than that, they may suit your current needs, but down the road in the future when you’re ready to sell, it could potentially be a deterent for alot of buyers and not really adding value to your home.
 Sure it’s great to have a shower in the master en-suite, but when you’re ready to sell, a small en-suite shower may actually deter some potential buyers and not net you the money you’re hoping for.

 It’s a really good idea to try to visualize the new space as much as you can.
 Place painters tape on the floor where you visualize the shower is going, tape out the placement for your vanity.

 Do you have room for a double vanity?

 Removing the closet may mean that you may now have space for a double sink vanity whereas before you only had room for a single one due to a wall.

+Double sink vanities are sought after in en-suite bathrooms to help with the morning rush.
 Potential buyers love double sink vanities.
 Double sink vanities make life so much easier in the morning when you’re both getting ready.
 What is the width of your bathroom?
 Just because you now have the space for a double sink, you need to ensure that there is enough “walking” room so that a person can walk around the other person while one is putting on their make-up.